 Here’s something you didn’t see everyday (unless you were in 1940s Manchuria)

 Here we see an interesting picture that shows two relatively rare sights: horse-mounted Japanese cavalry equipped with Type 44 Cavalry Rifles.
-The particular example is of Imperial Japanese Army Cavalry at Nomanhan (Khalkhin Gol), May 1939.
+This particular example is of the Imperial Japanese Army Cavalry at Nomanhan (Khalkhin Gol), May 1939.

 The Imperial Japanese Army fielded three full 2,300-man cavalry brigades (1st formed in 1901 and fought the Russians in 1904-05, as well as 3rd and 4th formed in April 1909) in WWII, assigned to the China-based Kwantung Army in April 1933 as part of the independent Cavalry Group.